silasmariusz/atmospheric-weather-card/README.md

 | **3** | **Automation** | `sun_entity` | Fallback.
 Checks if sun is `below_horizon`. |

 ### Celestial Positioning
-You can precisely control where the Sun and Moon appear to fit your specific background image.
+You can precisely control where the Sun and Moon appear.
 * **`sun_moon_x_position`**: Controls horizontal placement.
     * **Positive (e.g., `90`)**: Measures pixels from the **Left**.
     * **Negative (e.g., `-90`)**: Measures pixels from the **Right**.